AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/amazon-s3.md

 Use this authentication type if you prefer not to share account keys and secret keys with Adobe.
 Instead, Experience Platform connects to your Amazon S3 location using role-based access.

-To do this, you need to create in the AWS console an assumed user for Adobe with the right permissions to write to your Amazon S3 buckets.
+To do this, you need to create in the AWS console an assumed user for Adobe with the [right required permissions](#required-s3-permission) to write to your Amazon S3 buckets.
 Create a **[!UICONTROL Trusted entity]** in AWS with the Adobe account **[!UICONTROL 670664943635]**.
 For more information, refer to the [AWS documentation on creating roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html).

 * **[!DNL Role]**: Paste the ARN of the role that you created in AWS for the Adobe user.
 The pattern is similar to `arn:aws:iam::800873819705:role/destinations-role-customer`.
 * **[!UICONTROL Encryption key]**: Optionally, you can attach your RSA-formatted public key to add encryption to your exported files.
 View an example of a correctly formatted encryption key in the image below.